 Although comb and wattle loss is unsightly, it is manageable.
 Remember that a bird ‘sweats’ through its comb, so temperature regulation is affected, that’s something to be aware of in the heat of summer.

 Since certain breeds of chickens do better in cold climates, it is worthwhile to do your research if you know you’ll need a breed that can withstand extreme temperatures.

-It’s definitely something to look into if you’re going to be experiencing a cold snap in your region.
+It’s something to look into if you’re experiencing a cold snap in your region.

 Follow the steps outlined in the prevention section above and your girls will be fine this winter!

 Much of the work of protecting runs with tarps etc. can be done in the slightly warmer months of October and November.